A Month in Paradise a.k.a. The Lake District

 Then we'd make dinner and lounge around some more before going back to our king size bed to watch an episode of Seinfeld.

-I wouldn't mind making that month a yearly thing.
+I wouldn't mind making the month we spent here a yearly tradition.

-Our cottage was situated between two villages -- Windermere and Bowness-on-Windermere.
-Each village had its own set of coffee shops and cafes and pubs and grocery stores.
+Our cottage was situated between two villages -- Windermere and Bowness-on-Windermere and we were a ten minute walk from either.
+Each village had its own set of coffee shops and bakeries and chippies and cafes and pubs and gourmet grocery stores.
 Bowness had the pier and docks, Windermere has the train station.
 Right at the end of our street was a foot path that led you through a forest and popped you out on the other side where you connected with a second footpath that walked you through a lush green meadow and popped you out on the lake front.

 We would tend to alternate days -- one day doing a countryside walk and the next day taking it easier and just walking down to lay in the meadow and lounge on the lake shore.